Carl Philipp Emanuel Bach: Hamburg: 1768–1788

 In 1768, after protracted negotiations, Bach was permitted to relinquish his position in order to succeed his godfather Telemann as director of music (Kapellmeister) at Hamburg.
-Upon his release from service at the court he was named court composer for Frederick's sister, Princess Anna Amalia.
+Upon his release from service at the court, he was named court composer for Frederick's sister, Princess Anna Amalia.
 The title was honorary, but her patronage and interest in the oratorio genre may have played a role in nurturing the ambitious choral works that followed.

 Bach began to turn more of his energy to ecclesiastical and choral music in his new position.
 The job required the steady production of music for Protestant church services at the Michaeliskirche (Church of St. Michael) and elsewhere in Hamburg.
-The following year he produced his most ambitious work, the oratorio Die Israeliten in der Wüste (The Israelites in the Desert), a composition remarkable not only for its "great beauty" but for the resemblance of its plan to that of Felix Mendelssohn's Elijah.
+The following year he produced his most ambitious work, the oratorio Die Israeliten in der Wüste (The Israelites in the Desert), a composition remarkable not only for its "great beauty" but for the resemblance of its plan to that of Mendelssohn's Elijah.
 Between 1768 and 1788, he wrote twenty-one settings of the Passion, and some seventy cantatas, litanies, motets, and other liturgical pieces.
 In 1773, Bach wrote an autobiography: he was one of the first composers to write such an account of his life.
 In Hamburg he also presented a number of works by contemporaries, including his father, Telemann, Graun, Handel, Haydn, Mozart, Salieri and Johann David Holland (1746–1827).
-Bach's choral output reached its apex in two works: the double chorus Heilig (Holy) of 1776, a setting of the seraph song from the throne scene in Isaiah, and the oratorio Die Auferstehung und Himmelfahrt Jesu (The Resurrection and Ascension of Jesus) of 1774–1782, which sets a poetic Gospel harmonization by the poet Karl Wilhelm Ramler.
+Bach's choral output reached its apex in two works: the double chorus Heilig (Holy) of 1776, a setting of the seraph song from the throne scene in Isaiah, and an oratorio known as Die Auferstehung und Himmelfahrt Jesu (The Resurrection and Ascension of Jesus) of 1774–1782, which sets a poetic Gospel harmonization by the poet Karl Wilhelm Ramler.
 Widespread admiration of Auferstehung led to three 1788 performances in Vienna sponsored by the Baron Gottfried van Swieten and conducted by Mozart.

 Bach married Johanna Maria Dannemann (1724–1795) in 1744.
 Only three of their children lived to adulthood: Johann Adam (1745–1789), Anna Carolina Philippina (1747–1804), and Johann Sebastian "the Younger" (1748–1778).
-None became musicians and Johann Sebastian, a promising painter, died at the age of 29 during a 1778 trip to Italy.
+None became musicians, and Johann Sebastian, a promising painter, died at the age of 29 during a 1778 trip to Italy.
 Emanuel Bach died in Hamburg on 14 December 1788.
 He was buried in the Michaeliskirche in Hamburg.